woofers/battlesnake/README.md

 opponent in a head-on collision or trap them by cutting off their path.

-<a id="org3e2b02e"></a>
+<a id="org8332067"></a>

 ### Drawbacks

 Despite efforts to improve the issue from 2018's entry, the snake's biggest drawback was trapping itself in its own tail.
 Wedidn't implement an effective algorithm to calculate dangerous regions of the board, and ultimately the snake died by going for a food point and boxing itself in.

-<a id="orgddb4acc"></a>
+<a id="orgbfe2e4c"></a>

 ## Battle History

 **Bounty Snakes:**

 -   Beat all 3 of [Bambora](https://www.bambora.com/en/ca/)'s bounty snakes
--   Beat all 3 of [Freshworks](https://freshworks.io/)' bounty snake level
+-   Beat all 3 of [Freshworks](https://freshworks.io/)' bounty snake levels
 -   Beat both of [Semaphore](https://semaphoresolutions.com/)'s bounty snakes
 -   Beat [Workday](https://www.workday.com/)'s bounty snake
 -   Beat [Giftbit](https://www.giftbit.com/)'s 3v1 bounty snake match
--   Beat two of four played [Rooof](https://www.rooof.com/)'s bounty snakes
+-   Beat two of four of [Rooof](https://www.rooof.com/)'s bounty snakes
 -   Beat one of two of [Redbrick](https://rdbrck.com/)'s bounty snakes
 -   Beat both of [Pixel Union](https://www.pixelunion.net/)'s bounty snakes
 -   Beat one of [Schneider Electric](https://www.schneider-electric.ca/en/)'s bounty snakes